4 Myths about Cleaning Wool Carpets

 A popular choice for carpet, wool is a natural material many people love for its durability, warmth retaining, sound absorbing, and environmentally friendly qualities.
 However, there’s often fear of damage when cleaning wool carpets, due to misinformation.
-We have outlined some common myths about deep cleaning wool carpets with actual truths below.
+We have outlined some common myths actual truths below.
 Now you can enjoy the benefits of clean wool carpets without needing to worry about damage.

 You shouldn’t wet-clean a wool carpet (for instance, cleaning with a wet extractor), as this will damage the carpet fibers.